EwanCharnleyUniversity/PhysicsSimulator/src/README.txt

 ENGINE contains all files related to the WORLDSPACE, CAMERA, and main Project stuff with a general application to all things within the scene.
 	- WORLDSPACE contains the CAMERA and is a virtual emulation of 3D space.
 	- CAMERA handles the view window and displays what would accurately be within eyesight expected for 3D view.
+	- WORLDSPACE DATATYPES holds useful structs such as Vector3D.
+Basically a repository of useful data that many things across the project might use.

 OBJECTS holds data pertaining to individual components of the scene, such as particles, planes, etc. Independent simulation and rendering are done here.